A HEALTHIER JUSTICE SYSTEM

 Contact Information

-The Center For Health and Justice Transformation is a partnership between Lifespan and Brown University.
+The Center for Health and Justice Transformation is a partnership between Lifespan and Brown University.
 Established in 2005, CHJT is a non-partisan research, advocacy, education, and policy organization.